AviatrixSystems/Docs/HowTos/tgw_plan.rst

 When complete, the next two steps, Step 5 and Step 6 in this work should have already been executed for the Main gateway, i.e., you can skip the next two steps.

-5. Prepare Aviatrix Transit GW to attach to TGW
+5. Prepare Aviatrix Transit GW for TGW Attachment
 ---------------------------------------------------------------

 The Aviatrix Transit GW created in Step 4 does not build an IPSEC tunnel to Transit Gateway.
 The networking between Transit Gateway and the Aviatrix Transit GW is via the AWS VPC infrastructure.